eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 0.18, 0.90, 1.80 and 3.60 bins.
 Sub-bin and fractional Doppler spreads each path
 across the whole Doppler axis, destroying the sparsity that message passing assumes.

-This is a substantive finding rather than a limitation to hide: it is precisely why the headline comparison uses a matched linear detector for both waveforms, and why the sparse-graph detector results in Section 5.5 are reported separately on a synthetic channel.
+This drove a design decision.
+Because the operator is dense at these frame lengths, the headline comparison uses a matched linear detector for both waveforms, and the sparse-graph detector is benchmarked separately on a synthetic channel where its assumptions hold.
+The diagnostic runs automatically and gates the detector choice.

 ---